Call frequency is dependent on whether the rotation is in-house call, home call, or ICU/CCU call.

 Both parties hereto accept that, in order to provide adequate service and care to patients and to enhance the medical education of Residents and so facilitate the realization of their educational objectives, that duty hours be limited to provide a balance of patient care, clinical experience and academics.
 No Resident will be required to do more than 1 in 4 in-house call averaged over an academic rotation.
 The duty period referred to is from 1700 - 0800 hours Monday through Friday, and 0800 - 0800 hours Saturday, Sunday and statutory holidays.
 This duty period shall be referred to as “in-house-on-call” duty.
 Stipends will be pro-rated where call periods worked are less than provided herein.

-Exceptions, based on academic need or exceptional situations, will be monitored by PAIRS (RDoS) and the College of Medicine.
+Exceptions, based on academic need or exceptional situations, will be monitored by RDoS and the College of Medicine.
 Where concerns arise, discussion will be held at a Joint Consultative Committee meeting.

-In the event that a Resident works 24 hours on/24 hours off ICU/CCU, rotations in excess of the principle of one (1) occasion in three (3) days, he/she will be paid a stipend of $178 (Effective January 1, 2014 increase to $182) per occasion.
+In the event that a Resident works 24 hours on/24 hours off ICU/CCU, rotations in excess of the principle of one (1) occasion in four (4) days averaged over an academic rotation, he/she will be paid a stipend of $185 (effective January 1, 2016increase to $188; effective January 1, 2017 increase to $191) per occasion.
 There will be no prorating of this stipend, and partial duty periods will not be considered.
 Extended hours resulting from a critical medical situation or completion of training or service requirements will not apply.

-For the purposes of determining the remuneration for rotations in excess of the principle of one (1) in three (3), the calculation will not include rotations that result from the granting of education leave, examination leave, compassionate leave, paternity leave, and the six (6)days off during the Christmas/New Year’s period to other residents on the service.
+For the purposes of determining the remuneration for rotations in excess of the principle of one (1) in four (4) averaged over an academic rotation, the calculation will not include rotations that result from the granting of education leave, examination leave, compassionate leave, paternity leave, and the six (6) days off during the Christmas/New Year’s period to other residents on the service.
 With the agreement of the Program Director or the Administrative Resident where this duty has been delegated by the Program Director, the existing practice whereby residents may interchange duty hours amongst themselves is recognized, provided that adequate patient care is provided.
 Additional remuneration will not be provided in such cases.
 Permission for such interchange will not be unreasonably withheld, but consecutive twenty-four (24) hour shifts will never be considered.
-The reason for the rotation in excess of the principle of one (1) in three (3) must be clearly defined so as to be able to determine that the Resident doing the excess rotation is to be remunerated.
+The reason for the rotation in excess of the principle of one (1) in four (4) averaged over an academic rotation must be clearly defined so as to be able to determine that the Resident doing the excess rotation is to be remunerated.

-Extra rotations in excess of the principle of one (1) in three (3) will be voluntary and must have the mutual consent of the Resident and the Program Director.
+Extra rotations in excess of the principle of one (1) in four (4) averaged over an academic rotation will be voluntary and must have the mutual consent of the Resident and the Program Director.

 No Resident will be required to provide more than one (1) in three (3) call averaged over an academic rotation.